-The contents of the most up-to-date restrictive practice register was used to review residents' restrictive practice documents.
-The inspector found that each resident with restraint in use had a restraint risk assessments and person-centred care plan.
+There was a restraints policy in place which gave clear guidance on how restrictive practice was to be managed in the centre.
+There was a restrictive practice committee in the centre to guide staff and practices that were in place.
+A restraint register was in place to record the use of restrictive practices, and was updated each month.
+The contents of the most up-to-date restrictive practice register were used to review residents' restrictive practice documents.
+The inspector found that each resident with restraints in use had a restraint risk assessment and person-centred care plan.